damianhakert/damianhakert.github.io/source/handbook/ux/index.html.md

 The [UX Guide](https://docs.gitlab.com/ce/development/ux_guide/) documents our principles, approach, and perspective to the experience of GitLab.
 Help keep this document up to date and correct by making [merge requests](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/).

+## UX Personas

+View the [personas](/handbook/ux/personas) that help us define and understand our customers.

 ## UX Strategy

 Please see the [2017 UX Strategy](/handbook/ux/strategy) to view the evolving UX vision for GitLab.